joejcollins/rhapsody-angel/queens/2025-bobby.md

 2025-06-15 Check for a laying queen.

+2025-05-30 Two supers are full so I put on a clearer board to clear one down and put on another empty super.

 2025-05-23 The top box just had wooden edges as starters, they haven't tried drawing comb off them yet.

 2025-05-13 Added another super because it is so warm and there are so many bees.